-At the direction of the Legislature, WSIPP completed a comprehensive evaluation of the original four CJAA programs.
+At the direction of the Legislature, WSIPP completed a comprehensive evaluation of the original four (WSART, COS, FFT, and MST) CJAA programs.
 Analysis of program and control groups occurred at six, twelve, and eighteen months (preliminary information was released on WSART in June 2002 and on FFT in August 2002).
-In January 2004,

-WSIPP released their final report, Outcome Evaluation of Washington State's Research-Based Programs for Juvenile Offenders.
+In January 2004, WSIPP released their final report, Outcome Evaluation of Washington State's Research-Based Programs for Juvenile Offenders.
 Their data reflected the CJAA program's positive impact on felony recidivism.
-The report also provided data on cost effectiveness as well as competent versus non-competent delivery of each CJAA program.
+The report provided data on cost effectiveness as well as competent versus non-competent delivery of each CJAA program.
+The report also recommended an improved form of quality control to ensure cost-beneficial reductions in recidivism.
+In response to this recommendation, the CJAA Advisory Committee developed an enhanced quality assurance process, explained in more detail in the WSART and FFT sections of this report.
 To read the full report, please visit the Institute's website at www.wsipp.wa.gov.